leadedge/SpoutDXvideo/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;o Drag and drop with elevated UAC.\
 &nbsp;&nbsp;&nbsp;&nbsp;o Display of video frames (see WM_PAINT).\
 &nbsp;&nbsp;&nbsp;&nbsp;o Draw and position text.\
+&nbsp;&nbsp;&nbsp;&nbsp;o Double buffering to avoid text flicker.\
 &nbsp;&nbsp;&nbsp;&nbsp;o Fps control using Spout "HoldFps".

-After building, the "DATA" folder and contents must be copied to the executable folder (e.g. "x64\Release\" or "x64\Debug\") or wherever you copy "SpoutDXvideo.exe".
+After building, SpoutDX.dll (in "SpoutDX\libs\") and the the complete "DATA" folder and contents must be copied to the executable folder (e.g. "x64\Release\" or "x64\Debug\") or wherever you copy "SpoutDXvideo.exe".

-SpoutDX.dll (in "SpoutDX\libs\") must also be copied to the same folder containing the executable file.

 Details for command line execution can be found in "\DATA\Scripts\readme.md".\
 For a quick example, double click "aa-start.vbs".